Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

 \subsection{Experimental Setup}

-We selected top 10 most frequent queries from the \emph{Yandex} dataset \citep{yandexDataset}, as they contain enough data for our setting.
-In \cref{appendix: other experiments}, we present additional experiments on less frequent queries showing similar trends.
+We use the \emph{Yandex} dataset \citep{yandex_yandex_2013} for the first three experiments.
 We treat each query as a different context $X$, perform the computations separately, and then average the results.
-Due to a huge position bias in the dataset, where most of the clicks occur at the first positions, we keep only top $4$ recommended items in each list and discard the rest, as done in other works \citep{li2018offline}.
-We observe improvements without this preprocessing step, they are less pronounced.
+Due to a huge position bias in the dataset, most clicks occur at the first positions; we only keep the first $4$ positions in each list and discard the rest, as done in prior works \citep{li_offline_2018}.
+We observe improvements without this preprocessing step but they are less pronounced.